DollarBreak is reader-supported, when you sign up through links on this post, we may receive compensation. Disclosure.

 But, to speed up the process BuybackExpress allows you to input up to 15 UPC barcodes at once.

-The average valuation for a used CD is between $0.45 – $0.65 per CD.
-The company has free shipping and tracking of any parcels you send, and you receive your payment via PayPal or check once the parcel has been processed.
+The average valuation for a used CD is between $0.45 and $0.65 per CD.
+The company offers free shipping and tracking for any parcels you send, and you receive your payment via PayPal or check once the parcel has been processed.

 Eagle Saver